 - Fantastic Racism: Coming from Gondor who had to fend for themselves, he holds great disregard for both Elves and Dwarves while also considering Aragorn unworthy of leadership.
 He eventually comes around by the end of the first film.

-- Remember that brief moment where Aragorn sees Boromir left his shield when they land?
+- Remember that brief moment where Aragorn sees Boromir left his shield when they land at Rauros Falls?
 Probably would've been better if he had remembered.

 - Those two arrows he narrowly dodges right before the battle in Balin's tomb certainly herald things to come.